roachme/tman/README.md

 ## ⇁  Basic workflow
 1. To initalize util type in ` tman init `
-2. Now you're ready to create a project: ` tman prj add test `
+2. Now you're ready to create a project: ` tman project add test `
 3. Once task project is created you can fill it with tasks: ` tman add test1 `
 4. List all your task in current project: ` tman list `
 5. Show the content of task: ` tman show test1 `